-"Any works which will impact the breeding / resting place of bats, shall not in any circumstances commence unless the local planning authority has been provided with either:
+"Any works which will impact the breeding / resting place of bats, shall not commence unless the local planning authority has been provided with either:

-- a) a licence issued by Natural England pursuant to Regulation 55 of The Conservation of Habitats and Species Regulations 2017 (as amended) authorizing the specified activity/development to go ahead; or - b) evidence of site registration supplied by an individual registered to use a Bat Mitigation Class Licence; or - c) a statement in writing from the Natural England to the effect that it does not consider that the specified activity/development will require a licence."
+- a) a licence issued by Natural England pursuant to Regulation 55 of The Conservation of Habitats and Species Regulations 2017 (as amended) authorizing the specified activity/development to go ahead; or

+- b) evidence of site registration supplied by an individual registered to use a Bat Mitigation Class Licence; or - c) a statement in writing from the Natural England to the effect that it does not consider that the specified activity/development will require a licence."

-Reason: To conserve protected and Priority species and allow the LPA to discharge its duties under the Conservation of Habitats and Species Regulations 2017 (as amended), the Wildlife & Countryside Act 1981 (as amended) and s40 of the NERC Act 2006 (as amended).
+Reason: To conserve protected species and allow the LPA to discharge its duties under the Conservation of Habitats and Species Regulations 2017 (as amended), the Wildlife & Countryside Act 1981 (as amended) and s17 Crime & Disorder Act 1998.